winterpetrichor/SSSSS/README.md

 ## TLDR

 #### Not your keys, not your coins.
 Conversely, no keys, no coins!
 Don't lose your keys!
-Spread your seed!

 Uses SSS and a password to create encrypted files, only useful for decryption if the minimum shares (defined by you in the encryption step) is available, along with your password.